David Rabeeya

-David Rabeeya was an Iraqi Jew born in Baghdad, Iraq.
-He and his family moved to Israel in 1951.
+Dr. Rabeeya was a practicing Sephardic Jew born in Baghdad, Iraq and raised in an Arabic household.
+His family moved to Israel in 1951.
 In 1970, he moved to the United States.
-Dr. Rabeeya taught students at the high school, university, and elementary school levels.
-As a prolific author, Dr. Rabeeya wrote books on various subjects, focusing on the Middle East and the relationship between Jews and other groups.
+Dr. Rabeeya taught students at elementary school, high school, and university levels.
+He worked for 33 years at Bryn Mawr College where he was a lecturer in the Program in Hebrew and Judaic Studies.
+Dr. Rabeeya has written books on various subjects focusing on the Middle East and the relationship between Jews and other groups.

+Rabeeya died on February 18, 2022, in Philadelphia, Pennsylvania, at the age of 83.